Betty Woodman

 Betty Woodman in her studio, Antella, Italy, 2012.

-Betty Woodman’s work is included in more than fifty public collections including the Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Whitney Museum of American Art, New York; Museum of Fine Arts, Boston; National Gallery of Art, Washington, D.C.; Philadelphia Museum of Art; Victoria and Albert Museum, London, England; Musée des Arts Decoratifs Paris, France; and Museu Nacional do Azulejo, Lisbon, Portugal.
+Betty Woodman’s work is included in more than ninety public collections including the Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Whitney Museum of American Art, New York; Museum of Fine Arts, Boston; National Gallery of Art, Washington, D.C.; Baltimore Museum of Art; Philadelphia Museum of Art; Museum of Contemporary Art Los Angeles; Hammer Museum, Los Angeles; San Francisco Museum of Modern Art; Victoria and Albert Museum, London, England; Musée des Arts Décoratifs Paris, France; Albertina Museum, Vienna, Austria; Musée d’Art Moderne et Contemporain, Geneva, Switzerland; Stedelijk Museum, Amsterdam, The Netherlands; and Museu Nacional do Azulejo, Lisbon, Portugal.

 Top